LLNL/Silo/docs/Chapter2-Section3.md

 `closeCb` | The file close callback function.
 This is a function you implement that PMPIO will call when a processor in a group needs to close a Silo file.
 If default behavior is acceptable, pass PMPIO_DefaultClose here.
 `userData` | [OPT] Arbitrary user data that will be passed back to the various callback functions.
 Pass NULL(0) if this is not needed.

+#### Returned value:
+A pointer to a PMPIO_baton_t object to be used in subsequent PMPIO calls on success.
+NULL on failure.
 ### `PMPIO_CreateFileCallBack()` - The PMPIO file creation callback

 #### C Signature